ImadSaddik/PyStarTrails/README.md

 uv sync
 ```

+Place your `jpg` or `png` images in the `stacking_input` folder.
 To stack images, run one of the stacking scripts.
 For example, to use the basic stacking script:

 ```bash
 uv run python stack_all_images.py